 Our experience

-We tested the free version of AdBlock on a MacBook Pro running an M2 chip and installed the extension on the latest version of Safari.
-Installing AdBlock was easy, and we had it up and running quickly.
+We tested AdBlock Premium on Google Chrome.
+Installing AdBlock was easy, and we had it up and running almost instantly.

-Overall, the free version of AdBlock is more useful than not having anything installed, but there are better ad blockers out there.
-If you think you want to try AdBlock, we’d suggest upgrading to Premium since it offers more features than the free product.
+The free version of AdBlock is more useful than not having anything installed, but there are better ad blockers out there.
+If you think you want to try AdBlock, we’d suggest signing up for a free trial of Premium since it offers more features than the free product.

 AdBlock paid plan